sepehrgolriz/simdrugs/data/README.md

 - Raw.
 Drug-target data and HGNC mappings for simulating drugs
 - Results.
 Results and summary plots
 - Trained models.
 Already-trained models for reproducibility
 - Validation.
 Set of drugs approved for each cancer used as positive labels.
+[DrugBank (version 5.1.6) [47] and DrugCentral (version 9.18.2020)]